Project Oceanica Home Page

 Several organizations and universities generously contributed resources and equipment.

-The College of Charleston Transect Program was funded by a
+The College of Charleston Transect Program Legs 01-04 were funded by a

 National Science Foundation Geoscience Education grant (GEO-0331155).